numaproj/numaflow/docs/operations/authz/rbac.md

-## **Configuring AuthZ in Numaflow**
+# Authorization

-We utilize a role-based access control (RBAC) model to manage authorization in Numaflow.
-Along with this we use Casbin as the library for the implementation of these policies.
+Numaflow UI utilizes a role-based access control (RBAC) model to manage authorization, the RBAC policy and permissions are defined in the ConfigMap `numaflow-server-rbac-config`.

-The current RBAC policy and permissions are defined in the file [numaflow-server-rbac-config.yaml](https://github.com/numaproj/numaflow/blob/main/config/base/numaflow-server/numaflow-server-rbac-config.yaml).
-This file is loaded into the Casbin enforcer and used to enforce the policies.

-There are two main sections in the file:
+There are two main sections in the ConfigMap.

-1. **Rules section**:
+## Rules

-Policies and groups are the two main entities defined in this section.
-Both of them work in conjunction with each other.
-The groups are used to define a set of users with the same permissions and the policies are used to define the specific permissions for these users or groups.
+`Policies` and `groups` are the two main entities defined in rules section, both of them work in conjunction with each other.
+The `groups` are used to define a set of users with the same permissions and the `policies` are used to define the specific permissions for these users or groups.

 ```
 # Policies go here
 p, role:admin, *, *, *
 p, role:readonly, *, *, GET

 # Groups go here
-# g, admin, role:admin
+g, admin, role:admin
-# g, my-github-org:my-github-team, role:readonly
+g, my-github-org:my-github-team, role:readonly
 ```

 Here we have defined two policies for the custom groups `role:admin` and `role:readonly`.

-- The first policy allows the group role:admin to access all resources in all namespaces with all actions.
+- The first policy allows the group `role:admin` to access all resources in all namespaces with all actions.
-- The second policy allows the group role:readonly to access all resources in all namespaces with the GET action.
+- The second policy allows the group `role:readonly` to access all resources in all namespaces with the `GET` action.

 To add a new **policy**, add a new line in the format: